-- Page 230, Policy HS-2b is revised as follows: - Policy HS-2b Fire Hazard Rating Fuel Rank Maps produced by the California Department of Forestry and Fire Protection shall be consulted in the review of all projects so that standards and mitigation measures appropriate to each hazard classification can be applied.
+Page 232, Policy HS-2b is revised as follows:

+Policy HS-2b Fire Hazard Rating Fuel Rank Maps produced by the California Department of Forestry and Fire Protection shall be consulted in the review of all projects so that standards and mitigation measures appropriate to each hazard classification can be applied.
 Land use densities and intensities and development patterns shall be modified reduced as necessary to mitigate the impacts associated with the presence of high or very high wildland fire hazard areas.

-Page 231, Policy HS-2c is revised as follows:
+Page 233, Policy HS-2c is revised as follows:

-Policy HS-2c The County shall discourage development in areas of high and very high wildland fire hazard or in areas identified as "urban wildland interface communities within the vicinity of Federal lands that are a high risk for wildfire", as listed in the Federal Register of August 17, 2001, unless such development can be adequately protected from wildland fire hazard, as determined by the local Fire Protection District and/or California Department of Forestry and Fire Protection.
+The County shall preclude development in areas of high and very high wildland fire hazard or in areas identified as "urban wildland interface communities within the vicinity of Federal lands that are a high risk for wildfire", as listed in the Federal Register of August 17, 2001, unless such development can be adequately protected from wildland fire hazard, as determined by the local Fire Protection District and/or California Department of Forestry and Fire Protection, unless it can be demonstrated that the hazard can be reduced to a moderate or better level as determined by the local fire Protection.